 My day job is working as the Chair of Health Systems in the School of Nursing & Human Sciences in DCU.
-Here you will find information about me, about my work, and a blog.
+Here you will find information about me, about my work, and my blog.
 By trade I am an epidemiologist – that is someone who studies why people stay healthy, and why people get sick.
-In an earlier life I was a paediatrician – that is a children’s doctor.
+Earlier in my life I was a paediatrician – that is a children’s doctor.
 I trained in Crumlin Children’s Hospital and the Coombe.
 After doing an MSc in London, I did a PhD in epidemiology, and trained in public health in Leeds.
+I did my medical degree in Trinity, where I graduated in 1984.

 I have worked in DCU since 2007.
 From 1997 to 2007 I worked in Public Health in UCD Medical School, and before that at Imperial College London, and the University of Leeds.

-I now work in several different areas of Public Health, including child health, where I am the coordinator of the RICHE project, and health informatics, where I am seconded part-time to the System Reform Group in HSE to work on their ICT strategy.
+I now work in several different areas of Public Health, including child health, where I am the coordinator of the RICHE project, and health informatics, where I am have just finished a part-time secondment to the System Reform Group in HSE to work on their ICT strategy.

 I also serve, pro bono, on four boards, with support from DCU, – three state boards, the IBTS, which I chair, the Higher Education Authority, and the Health Insurance Authority, and the board of a small NGO, Quality Matters, a social enterprise start-up with a focus on continuous quality improvement in the social sector.